Bryan White: The Right Place

 The Right Place followed in 1997.
 Its title track, "Love Is the Right Place", was a Top 5 hit, although later singles proved less successful.
 "One Small Miracle" peaked at 15, and "Bad Day to Let You Go" peaked in at 30 in 1998.
 The album earned a gold certification.
-Also in 1998, White made a guest appearance on Shania Twain's Top Ten country and pop hit "From This Moment On" released on Shania's 1997 album Come On Over, there are several edits of the song, both country and pop.
+Also in 1998, White contributed background vocals and made a guest appearance on Shania Twain's Top Ten country and pop hit "From This Moment On" released on Shania's 1997 album Come On Over, there are several edits of the song, both country and pop.
 The final single from The Right Place, "Tree of Hearts", failed to make Top 40.
 White followed up the album with a Christmas EP entitled Dreaming of Christmas.
 He also co-wrote Lila McCann's "You're Gone" with friend Steve Wariner and sang background vocals on the song with Steve Wariner and Vince Gill.
 Also in 1998, he was one of several artists to participate in a charity single entitled "One Heart at a Time".